akshazam0161/NIFTY-50-Investment-Intelligence-Platform/README.md

 ## Authors

-Built as part of the Data-Driven Investment Intelligence using NIFTY-50 Market Data challenge.
+Akshat Bilandi
+24324003
+Built as an open project for Cultural Council IITR